OverviewToolsTools

 This technology supports the creation of an optimally built environment that are focused on acoustic features in various spaces such as concert halls, auditoriums or living rooms.

-In education, VR and acoustics offer an immersive learning environment.
-Teachers can visualize acoustic phenomena and allow students to experience them in a virtual environment.
+In education, a virtual acoustics setup in VR offers an immersive learning environment.
+Teachers can visualize acoustic phenomena and allow students to experience them in a virtual environment, with playing of sounds processed to simulate real-world acoustics.

 This can help to improve absorption of the acoustic concept or phenomena, be it in physics, music or other branches of science.

-In safety and emergency training, VR can be used in sound simulation for realistic and immersive scenarios where acoustic responses to a warning signal are critical.
+In safety and emergency training, a virtual acoustics setup in VR can be used in sound simulation for realistic and immersive scenarios where acoustic responses to a warning signal are critical.

 The integration of virtual reality and acoustic technologies opens up a wide range of possibilities in the medical field.